Wasim a-Sayed

 Wasim a-Sayed is a Palestinian serial killer who was responsible for three fatal stabbings in the city of Jerusalem in 2019 and 2022.
 He was captured by Israeli security forces in January 2022 after attempting to cross the Israeli West Bank barrier.

 Early life

 Sayed was born in Hebron around 1988.
 He was radicalized to support the Islamic State (IS), a Salafi Jihadist terror group.
-Syed was placed under administrative detention from 2015 to 2018 due to security concerns over his ties to IS.
+Sayed was placed under administrative detention from 2015 to 2018 due to security concerns over his ties to IS.
 According to Channel 13, he later told investigators that "I decided that I will murder Jews, but I won’t tell anyone about it.
 It will only be between myself and my God.
 I decided that the Islamic State is my path.
 I looked for Jewish victims.
 I wanted to murder a man or a woman, but no children."

 Killings

 Attempted stabbing of an Israeli teenager

 On January 9, 2019, just three days after his release from jail, Sayed went into the Armon Hanatziv where he approached a 14-year-old Israeli girl in the stairwell of a building with a knife.
 Sayed lunged forward at the girl's throat.
 She was saved by her collar and began screaming for help, causing Sayed to flee the scene.